UnstableDesign/PrototypingSmartTextiles/content/docs/dynamics/_index.md

 We use the term dynamics to describe different methods for making the textiles change in response to external stimuli.
 These might include the introduction of electricity into the textile structure, the integration of non-tradiitonal materials into textile structures to support shape or color change or structures that have unique mechanical properties.

 ## Electrical Components
-When working with electricity in textiles (e-textiles), what is required is metal yarn or thread.
+When working with electricity in textiles (e-textiles), what is required is metal yarn, thread, or flexible wire.
 A metal yarn conducts electricity meaning it can carry electicity from a battery or power source to a series of loads (things within the cirucuit).
 The metal yarn acts as the [trace](./traces.md) or route for the electicity between components in the same way a wire connects components in a traditional circuit.
 In fact, you can sew or weave with normal wires as well, and I reccomend [30 AWG silicone coated wires](https://www.amazon.com/BNTECHGO-Silicone-Flexible-Resistant-Insulation/dp/B01M70EDCW/ref=sr_1_12?crid=1R6D4MFI6V116&keywords=32+awg+silicone+wire&qid=1664763990&qu=eyJxc2MiOiIyLjk0IiwicXNhIjoiMi41MiIsInFzcCI6IjIuMTQifQ%3D%3D&s=industrial&sprefix=32+awg+silicone+wir%2Cindustrial%2C109&sr=1-12) as being nicely conductive and flexible with an insulated coating to prevent shorts.

-e-textiles have shown to be able to support the creation of many form of sensing and actuation.
-A sensor is something that changes its electrical signal in response to a mechanical deformation.
-In e-textiles, many times this takes place by measuing changes in resistance, for example, when the electical path is able to shorten in response to particular movement.
-Many of the structures of textiles inherently become sensors when you weave in metal threds and [Kobakant](https://www.kobakant.at/DIY/?cat=26) shows many possibilities for this.
-THe main point is that e-texiltes pracitioners are not usually buying pre-made sensors and attaching them to fabric, they are re-inventing the sensors within the [structures](../structure/_index.md) of texiltes themeslves.

-Actuators are eletrical components that convert electricity to movement.
-These typically require power loads beyond what textile systems can support but are achievable through the clever use of [pully systems](https://dl.acm.org/doi/fullHtml/10.1145/3290605.3300414), shape memory alloys, or [electro-magnets](./speakers-microphones.md), [heat-responsive color-changing materials](../quickstart/thermochromics.md), [pneumatic tubing](./physical-state-change.md).

 ## Circuit Basics